hairyex5000/cpsc-322-finalproject/readme.md

 Section 02

 ## Setup
-Initialize your virtual environment and then use `pip install -r requirements.txt` to install all required packages.
+Initialize your virtual environment with Python 3.10 or later and then use `pip install -r requirements.txt` to install all required packages.